shipyardapp/Shipyard-Documentation/docs/blueprint-library/dbt-cloud/dbt-cloud-trigger-job-and-download-results.md

 If you want to reduce the overall runtime you're billed for, you will need to instead set up a Fleet with Vessels built with these blueprints in this order:

-Execute Job -> Check Run Status -> Download Artifacts & Logs
+Trigger Job -> Check Run Status -> Download Artifacts & Logs

 ## Variables